vinhphm/vinh.dev/pages/posts/from-nextjs-to-astro.md

 If you have ever created a personal website with Next.js, you might have seen a Spotify widget on someone else’s site.
 I have one on mine too 😎.
 It was probably inspired by [this tutorial](https://leerob.io/blog/spotify-api-nextjs) from Lee Robinson.
 It’s a cool widget, but you couldn’t use it in Astro until version 2.0.0 came out.
 (Well, technically you could, but that did require another site to act as API Endpoints, and we don’t want to complicate things up, do we?)

-So in version 2.0.0, Astro supports SSR endpoints so that we can have all kinds APIs we want, and that means?
+So in version 2.0.0, Astro supports SSR endpoints so that we can have all kinds of APIs we want, and that means?
 Yes, Spotify 🎉.
 So here is how the code for Spotify API looks like in Astro's way:

 ```ts
 // src/pages/api/spotify.json.ts